Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebAppConfiguredRole.md

 ## EXAMPLES

-### Example 1: List configured roles of the static web app
+### Example 1: Lists the roles configured for the static site
 ```powershell

 ```